stashapp/stash/ui/v2.5/src/docs/en/Manual/Configuration.md

 Note: If this is set too high it will decrease overall performance and causes failures (out of memory).

-## HLS Streaming
+## HLS/DASH Streaming

-If using HLS streaming (such as on Apple devices), the Cache path must be set.
+To stream using HLS (such as on Apple devices) or DASH, the Cache path must be set.
 This directory is used to store temporary files during the live-transcoding process.
 The Cache path can be set in the System settings page.

 ## ffmpeg arguments